omotesand/play_app/README.md

 **This is my application.
 You can check from [here](http://sentiment-app.com:8080/play).**

+(Also, you can see the application movie below.)

 # Let's play with sentiment analysis AI ! 🧠
 This is Spring Boot web application using sentiment analysis AI.

+The movie is here.
+You can check application overview. 👇

 https://user-images.githubusercontent.com/100463080/170863455-86ae31dc-fd3d-4f10-9e63-000576a5dee6.mp4